-• Attending all meetings: 100 points.
+- Attending all meetings: 100 points.

-- Absence from 1 meeting: 75 points.
+- Absence from 1 meeting can still result in 100 points if a student is active during other seminars

-- Absence from 2 meetings: 50 points.
+- Absence from 2 meetings: 75 points.

 - Absence from > 3 meetings: 0 points.

 The student is responsible for completing the course's assessment tasks: that a sufficient amount of course points is earned and a passing course grade is obtained.
 The course's final assessment task can be taken twice: 1) during the course's first scheduled occasion; and, if a passing result (≥ 50 course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
 All other assessment tasks are offered once during the course.